The Discommon Thermoformed Card Wallet 2.0 Review

 The main issue with the discommon comes down to its lack of appeal when used in daily life.
 The wallet, if anything, is more of a glorified card holder by which, I mean, cards are simply stacked within the 2 folding slots.
 It has a good capacity for sure being able to hold around 3 – 5 at its minimum & maximum.
 Nevertheless, the wallet has 2 underlying issues that need to be addressed.

 The first comes down to how you access the cards.
-The most frustrating thing with this wallet is that the card placed at the bottom of the stack are difficult to get access too without having the maneuver between all the other cards, which means, taking them all out first before you can get the bottom card.
+The most frustrating thing with this wallet is that the card placed at the bottom of the stack are difficult to get access too without having the maneuver between all the other cards, which means, taking them all out first before you can get to the bottom cards.
 The very simple task of choosing a card is suddenly a lot harder which isn’t what we need when we want to simply pay for something in a store and leave as fast as possible.
-The typical fumbling idiot as you try and find the correct card to pay is something I’m sure we’ve all experienced in the past.
+The typical fumbling idiot as you try and find the correct card to pay is something I’m sure we’ve all experienced in the past and this wallet doesn’t help with the issue.

 The wallet offers a unique and attractive design but should not appeal much to those who want tons of features and have many items, more than just cards, in their wallet.
 I think this wallet would best fit someone who is looking for style and already has moved away from a bigger wallet looking for a much more minimalist design.